Become an Intern with the Office of the Attorney General

 To submit your application, send an e-mail to firstname.lastname@example.org containing a cover letter (attention Intern Review Committee), resume, short writing sample (10 pages or less), and unofficial transcript (first-year students may apply without a transcript, but must supplement their application with a transcript as soon as grades are received).

 Cover letter must include a statement of why the applicant wishes to work in the Colorado Office of the Attorney General, and which section(s) the applicant is interested in working.
+More information about what each section does can be found at https://coag.gov/about-us/office-sections.
 Please label the application, or each document if submitting individual documents, with your last name, first initial and document type.
 Example: SmithJ_FallApplication or SmithJ_FallCoverLtr.

 Applicants will receive an e-mail acknowledging receipt of their application.
 Should an applicant be selected for an interview, he or she will be contacted by an attorney in the section seeking interns.